Plunging necklines and camera-ready pouts on Oscar red carpet

 Why the green?
 “I‘m very proud to be Irish,” said the nominee, who also wore green when first nominated for an Oscar for “Atonement” in 2008.

-Barely covered was Olivia Wilde - the bodice of her Valentino dress was little more than two narrow vertical panels - while the Givenchy gown of Rooney Mara, nominated for supporting actress in “Carol,” was considered by fashion watchers as the most avant-garde of the night with its dramatic side split and cut-out diamond at the midriff.
+Barely covered was Olivia Wilde - the bodice of her Valentino dress was little more than two narrow vertical panels - while a dramatic side split and cut-out diamond at the midriff of Rooney Mara, nominated for supporting actress in “Carol,” raised eyebrows.

-Black was the never-fail color choice of presenter Julianne Moore, who wore a strappy black Chanel with a corset-like bodice and tulle underskirt, while Jennifer Garner chose Versace in a one-shoulder gown with an elegant panel of satin descending from the hip.

-“This has been my dream since I was seven years old,” Larson enthused before making her way down the phalanx of photographers.
+“This has been my dream since I was seven years old,” Larsen enthused before making her way down the phalanx of photographers.
+(Reporting By Alexandria Sage; Editing by Mary Milliken)